 Dash AirCrisp Pro Electric Air Fryer Amazon

 This non-stick, 2-quart compact air fryer comes with a dishwasher-safe basket.
-The straight-forward appliance comes in four colors: stainless steel, red, black, and aqua.
-This model is super-easy to use with its front knob timer.
+The straight-forward appliance comes in four stylish colors: stainless steel, red, black, and aqua.
+It’s super easy to use with its front knob timer, and its auto-off function ensures you never overcook your meals.
+A digital display makes it easy to control the temperature.
 Come up with your own recipes, or use the included air fryer recipe booklet.

 Best single-function air fryer: Dash Deluxe Electric Air Fryer